 Vetting & Confirmation:

 As well as the appointment satisfying the requirement of the charity’s governing document, all usual best practice recruitment checks still apply (i.e. taking up references), Charities should also ensure that any potential trustee is not prohibited by statutory or legal regulations from taking up the appointment.
-As we reported in summer, from 1st August 2018 new automatic disqualification criteria came into force and charities should build these new restrictions into their recruitment and post appointment declarations.
 As a bare minimum, charities should ask new trustees to sign a trustee declaration form to confirm they can legally take up the appointment, but there are a number of additional ways that charities are recommended to vet trustees, including:

 a) via the Individual Insolvency Register